-The total economic cost of fatal and nonfatal preventable injury-related incidents in 2019 was $1,097.9 billion.
-This includes employer’s uninsured costs, vehicle damage, fire costs, wage and productivity loss, and medical and administrative expenses.
+The total economic cost of fatal and nonfatal preventable injury-related incidents in 2020 was $1,158.4 billion.
+This includes employers’ uninsured costs, vehicle damage, fire costs, wage and productivity loss, and medical and administrative expenses.

 In the data below: